Get Help & Answers Now

 Relapse is common with substance use disorder (SUD).
 It does not indicate failure, as it is often a natural part of the healing process.
 A relapse prevention plan helps to prevent a relapse or minimize the consequences of a partial relapse.

 Relapse generally does not happen overnight.
-Rather, it has three distinct phases:[2]
+Some researchers consider it to have three distinct phases:[2]

 1. Emotional relapse: The individual is not thinking about using, but isolation, denial, bottling up of emotions, and other negative emotional patterns begin.